matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 More flexible and scalable than SQL.
 Good for projects with a lot of load data.
 Error-resistant because the data is replicated.

 28) What are different Specialized Storage Paradigm?
+Answer:
-Answer: a) Blob Storage: GCS or S3. b) Time Series Database: Special kind of database optimized for storing and analyzing time-indexed data.
+a) Blob Storage: GCS or S3.
+b) Time Series Database: Special kind of database optimized for storing and analyzing time-indexed data.
 Data points that specifically occur at a given moment in time.
 InfluxDB, Prometheus and Graphana.
-c) Graph Database: Social Networks Neo4j. d) Cypher: Graph query language that was originally developed for the Neo4j graph database. e) Spatial Database: Storing spacial data like locations on a map.
-Spatial indexes like quadtrees.
+c) Graph Database: Social Networks Neo4j.
+d) Cypher: Graph query language that was originally developed for the Neo4j graph database.
+e) Spatial Database: Storing spacial data like locations on a map.
+Spatial indexes like quad-trees.

 29) What is SOAP?
 Answer: Data Format: SOAP XML Request.
 SOAP XML Response.
 Transport: SOAP over MQ.
+SOAP over HTTP.
-SOAP over HTTP Service Definition: WSDL defines: Endpoint, All Operations, Request Structure, Response Structure.
+Service Definition: WSDL defines: Endpoint, All Operations, Request Structure, Response Structure.

 30) What is Smoke Testing?